 Long Beach, Urinating in Public, Infraction and $25 Fine

-Our client found himself standing on the sidewalk and unable to enter any of the other bars, which he needed to do because he wanted to use a restroom.
+Our client found himself standing on the sidewalk and unable to enter any of the other bars, which he needed to do because he urgently needed to use a restroom.
 None of the bars along the street, however, allow people to enter within thirty minutes of closing time, especially when such folks were coming from a bar where there was a fight.
-They could be hiding from police in another bar.
+They could be hiding from police in another bar (exposing the bar management to criminal liability for being an accessory after the fact), start another fight or just impede the exodus of people out of the bar around closing time.

 Police swarmed the area of the bar with the fight to ensure the fight participants were detained and witnesses interviewed.
 At the same time, our client decided to relieve himself in a nearby alley, just as a police officer walked around the corner.

-While the police officer was responding to a crime where there were possibly injured people, perhaps some with serious injuries, he could not pass up the opportunity to issue a ticket for urinating in public.
+While the police officer was responding to a crime where there were possibly injured people, perhaps some with serious injuries, he could not pass up the opportunity to issue a ticket for urinating in public, which was surprising.
 Apparently, this was more important to him at the time than possibly preventing a felony or helping give aid to someone who was injured.

-The officer opened up his ticket book at asked for our client’s driver’s license.
+The officer opened up his ticket book and asked for our client’s driver’s license.
 He then asked our client if he knew it was against the law to urinate in public.
 Our client was drunk, but still aware enough to realize this officer was missing the more urgent need for law enforcement.
-Nevertheless, our client was mindful of the respect officers must be given, so he obediently responded.
+Nevertheless, our client was mindful of the respect officers must be given, so he obediently responded, surprised at the officer’s priorities.What to Take Away: Client ticketed for public urination, a misdemeanor, in the Pine Avenue area of downtown Long Beach.
+Client hires Greg Hill & Associates.
+Greg Hill goes to court and resolves misdemeanor case for an infraction (no probation) for disturbing the peace (PC § 415) and $25 fine.
+Misdemeanor dismissed.

-Our office therefore contacted the city prosecutor and explained the circumstances of the incident.
+Our office therefore contacted the Long Beach City Prosecutor’s office and spoke with the filing prosecutor.
+Greg explained the circumstances of the incident.
 The Long Beach City Prosecutor patiently listened, seemingly sympathetic to the plight of our client.

-Our client was very happy to have the case resolved as an infraction, rather than a misdemeanor, as a misdemeanor would show up on his publicly accessible record, but an infraction, once paid, will not.
-Our client quickly paid the $224.
+Our client was very happy to have the case resolved as an infraction, rather than a misdemeanor, as a misdemeanor would involve informal (or summary) probation, but an infraction would not.
+Our client quickly paid the $224 and looked forward to expungement of it in a year.

 For more information about the issues in this public urination case summary, click on the following articles: